-Marianna Karakoulaki is a freelance journalist and researcher based in Thessaloniki, Greece and the articles editor, director of the editorial board, and book series editor of the online academic publication E-IR.
-Her expertise is in migration and refugee issues, European politics, gender and feminism (especially reproductive rights in the USA), and social movements and protests.
-She currently focuses on the European refugee crisis from Greece - a topic she has been covering since January 2015.
-She writes for several outlets including but not limited to DW News, IRIN News, the Middle East Eye, she worked as a stringer for News that Moves (Internews), and she contributes to radio programmes including BBC World Service, BBC Scotland, CBC Radio, and Voice of America.
-She has worked as a field producer for Channel 4 News at the award winning film “Macedonia: Tracking Down the Refugee Kidnap Gangs” (London Foreign Press Association Award for News Story of the Year).
-Her story for DW News 'EU-Turkey Deal Fails to Stop Refugee Flow won the 3rd prize of the European Migration Awards (Online, English).
-Marianna has also worked as a producer and fixer for several other media including Radio Television Suisse (Switzerland), Human Rights Watch, BBC Radio 4 (UK), Sanomat (Finland), Voice of America (USA) and others.
+I am a freelance journalist and researcher based in Thessaloniki, Greece and the articles editor, director of the editorial board, and book series editor of the online academic publication E-IR.
+My expertise is in migration and refugee issues, European politics, gender and feminism (especially reproductive rights in the USA), and social movements and protests.
+I currently focus on the European refugee crisis from Greece - a topic she has been covering since January 2015.
+She writes for several outlets including but not limited to DW News, IRIN News, the Middle East Eye, I worked as a stringer for News that Moves (Internews), and I contribute to radio programmes including BBC World Service, BBC Scotland, CBC Radio, and Voice of America.
+My story for DW News 'EU-Turkey Deal Fails to Stop Refugee Flow won the 3rd prize of the European Migration Awards (Online, English).
+I have also worked as a producer and fixer for several other media including Radio Television Suisse (Switzerland), Human Rights Watch, BBC Radio 4 (UK), Sanomat (Finland), Voice of America (USA) and others.
 Her comments and tweets have appeared on BBC Radio World Service, Voice of America, The Guardian, The Times, Mashable, Al Jazeera, Buzzfeed, Bernardinai (Lithuania), Telerama (France) and others.
-Her book 'Migration in the 21st Century' will be published in 2017.
-She has a BA in Mediterranean Studies (International Relations and Organisations), University of the Aegean, Greece and a MA in International Relations (Security Studies), University of Birmingham, UK.
+My book 'Migration in the 21st Century' will be published in early 2018.
+I have a BA in Mediterranean Studies (International Relations and Organisations), University of the Aegean, Greece and a MA in International Relations (Security Studies), University of Birmingham, UK.

 Thousands of refugees are still stranded in Idomeni.
 Children here have witnessed traumatic events - from war at home to horrible conditions at the camp, facing an uncertain future.